bclehmann/Batch-Shortcuts/README.md

     abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890!@#$%^*`~,.-/

 This was chosen to avoid issues, i.e. quotes and semicolons can be bad for connection strings, but I understand it may not be optimal for everything.
 Feel free to adjust the charset if you need.

-**Since this was written all in Batch, I strongly discourage this for encryption keys, get that from a known cryptographically secure source.**
+This uses .NET Core for its cryptographically secure randomness, specifically `RNGCryptoServiceProvider.GetBytes(byte[] bytes)` Please feel free to adjust this as well.
+This does mean you need the .NET core runtime, but I don't think thats a big ask.

 ## Trolling Stuff